jacobo-r/data_desktop_organizer-v2/README.md

-To deploy: download exec and JSON from dist folder
+To deploy: download exec and JSON from dist folder, create a receiver_folder in path stated in config JSON

 Crear ejecutable y distribuir